-“What I love about doing my photography is capturing the natural beauty of our world that many people will never have the opportunity to see, as well as the little moments in our local area that most people may just walk by”.
+“What I love about my photography is capturing the natural beauty of our world that many people will never have the opportunity to see as well the little moments in our local areas that most people just walk by”.

 She makes the invisible visible to more of us.